 The Society for American Baseball Research (SABR) 19th Century Grave Marker Project completed its latest grave marker installation on Saturday, November 6.
 We held a dedication ceremony in Rosehill Cemetery to honor 19th Century home run king Ed Williamson (also known as Ned Williamson).
-There will be a full story about Ed’s life and times available on this blog soon, but for now, let’s talk about the day and the group that gathered in his memory.
+There is a full story about Ed’s life and times available right here, but for now, let’s talk about the day and the group that gathered in his memory.

 Scheduling an outdoor event on a Saturday in November in Chicago is always a risky proposition, but the weather was just beautiful — sunny and unseasonably warm.
 A sizable crowd of baseball historians, Cubs fans and even a few token White Sox fans showed up to pay their respects.
 As chair of the Grave Marker project, I welcomed the crowd and gave a few introductory remarks before turning it over to the real baseball experts.
 Dave Stevens, a historian and author who happened to live in the area, spoke a little about Ed Williamson and his friendship with fellow ballplayer John Montgomery Ward.
 Dave had written an article about Ed for a SABR publication, and it was called “The Home Run King without a Headstone.”
 He was happy that, more than 15 years after the article was published, we finally ruined his great headline.